Why would you come to Courchevel to ski?

 There are plenty of great places to stay in Courchevel 1650 and 1850.
-For groups of people, it’s best to look for catered chalets to self-catered apartments as they work out best value.
-If it’s just the two of you or a small family, there are a great range of ski hotels that caters for all budgets.
+For groups of people, it’s best to look for ski chalets to self-catered apartments as they work out best value.
+If it’s just the two of you or a small family, there are a great range of hotels that caters for all budgets.

 Where to eat?

 There are more than 70 restaurants in total in all of Courchevel’s resorts and 7 Michelin starred, 3 of which have been awarded two Michelin stars, more than any other ski resort.
 However, among the Michelin star restaurants are plenty of great value for money places to eat. you can see more of our best Courchevel Mountain Resturants and Courchevel Restaurants for those evening treats.

 Le Chabichou – Fancy treating yourself?

 This restaurant is among the best and priciest in Courchevel 1850, partly due to the fact that it has two prestigious Michelin stars.
 The décor is warm with a traditional alpine feel.
 The elegant dining area overlooks the open kitchen so you can watch the chefs at work.

 There’s an outstanding wine list and the chef Michel Rochedy provides both traditional and international cooking.
 There’s an outdoor terrace if you want to have lunch in the sun and also a dining area and private lounge inside for dinners.

 Quite simply this is the best fondue and raclette in 1850.
 With its cosy log fire in the middle, the atmosphere surrounds you in this welcoming restaurant.

 Tartiflette is one of the main dishes served here along with raclette and fondue and this mountain-style restaurant found at the entrance to the resort is reasonably priced with a fondue ranging from €24-36.